 Finding better job candidates with social media

 When it comes to attracting a wide pool of qualified candidates for your open position, you’ll want to make sure your job posting is listed on all the major job listing websites.
 Monster, Indeed, and LinkedIn are good ones.
 You may also want to consider placing paid ads.
-What might not come to mind immediately is using social media, like Facebook and Twitter (especially if you’ve built up a significant following).
+What might not come to mind immediately is using social media for recruitment, like Facebook and Twitter (especially if you’ve built up a significant following).

 If your current employees are active on the same social platforms as your job posts, you can also involve them in your candidate search.
 Ask them to like and share your job post to spread the word about the open position.
 Odds are, their personal and professional pages are connected with qualified applicants that’ll jumpstart your hiring process.